-Our 9-Day Liguria and Tuscany Summer Itinerary included some of the most beautiful areas in Italy.
-Hilltop towns, the incredible landscape sketched by cypress-lined trees, wineries, tours, and arts, have made our trip particularly memorable.
+Our 9-Day Liguria and Tuscany Summer Itinerary included Italy’s stunning beautiful areas.
+Hilltop towns, landscape sketched by cypress trees, wineries, tours, and art filled our memorable trip.

 Where we stayed

-Our second hotel, Dulcis in Borgo, was a family hotel in an Etruscan village Monteggiori on top of a hill.
-The best thing we did in this village was to have dinners in a famous local restaurant La Tre Terrazze.
+Our next stop was Dulcis in Borgo, a family-run hotel in Monteggiori, an Etruscan village atop a hill.
+The highlight?
+Dining at the renowned local restaurant La Tre Terrazze.

 How we arrived in Italy and get around there